Docs

 Overview

 The Navbar module is a customizable navigation bar that supports both desktop and mobile layouts.
-It includes features such as a collapsible mobile menu, a dark mode toggle, and a user account dropdown.
+It includes features such as a submenu dropdown, collapsible mobile menu, a dark mode toggle, call-to-action button, and a user account dropdown.
 The component is fully responsive, adapting to various screen sizes to provide a mobile-friendly experience.

 Location